Unicamp-E-Racing/ps-2021/README.md

 # ps-2021
-Input data for problems fase
+This repository contains input data for candidates, that are applying to join the team, to solve some problems proposed by Unicamp E-Racing.